kddnewton/tree/README.md

 Note that this does not include information on getting the necessary utilities installed, so you may not be able to run every one of them depending on your setup.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/kddeisz/tree.

 ## License

 The code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).